 Remain Appreciative While Staying Focused on Your Craft

-Appreciate the few ‘likes’, followers, and views when just starting out and treat them as building blocks that will continue to stockpile over time until you reach the ultimate tipping point for success.
+Appreciate the few ‘likes’, followers, and views when just starting out and treat them as building blocks which will continue to stockpile over time until you reach the ultimate tipping point for success.
 The following you receive when just starting out may prove to be some of your most loyal supporters.
 Understand that thousands of followers will not accrue overnight unless you choose to drop a few thousand dollars on a “click farm” out of Thailand.

 Your confidence will continue to build through small successes over time and each small success or milestone should not be undervalued.
 Be thankful for any accolades received along your journey.